-As of March 31, 2017, we had cash, cash equivalents and marketable securities of \$122.1 million, and an accumulated deficit of \$83.9 million, compared to cash and cash equivalents and short-term investments of \$134.9 million and an accumulated deficit of \$67.9 million as of December 31, 2016.
-We have financed our operations primarily through private placements of convertible preferred stock and the sale of common stock in our IPO.
+As of March 31, 2018, we had cash, cash equivalents and marketable securities of \$143.9 million, and an accumulated deficit of \$137.8 million, compared to cash and cash equivalents and short-term investments of \$90.1 million and an accumulated deficit of \$123.5 million as of December 31, 2017.
+We have financed our operations primarily through private placements of convertible preferred stock and the sale of common stock.

 In March 2016, we consummated our IPO and sold 4,700,000 shares of our common stock at a price of \$15.00 per share, and in April 2016, sold 502,618 shares at a price of \$15.00 per share pursuant to the partial exercise of the underwriters' option to purchase additional shares of common stock.
 We received net proceeds of approximately \$70.6 million, after deducting underwriting discounts, commissions and estimated offering expenses.
-Immediately prior to the consummation of our IPO, all outstanding shares of the convertible preferred stock and convertible preferred stock converted into common stock on a one-for-one basis.
+Immediately prior to the consummation of our IPO, all outstanding shares of the convertible preferred stock were converted into common stock on a one-for-one basis.